 What answers to the question 'What happens to us when we die?' are offered by these passages?
-Which do you feel most comfortable with?

 There are many biblical images of death and the 'afterlife'.
 It is important to be aware of what images and understandings you are working with, as well as what those you encounter may believe or expect.